StPaulStylee/100DaysOfCode/README.md

 # R2D9 - 4/4/2018
 More on exception handling and checking for overflow exceptions.
 I finally wrote the famous "FizzBuzz" challenge, which was actually pretty damn simple - however, the first go around I had my if/else if logic kinda whacky so truthfully, I didn't get it on the first try.

+# R2D10 - 4/5/2018
+Learned about the difference between assemblies and NuGet packages...
+Althought I really don't understand the difference at this point.
+I know assemblies are...
+Ummm...
+Basically dlls that can be referenced either directly or in a using statement and NuGet packages are...
+Ummm...
+Basically the same thing?
+I'm not entirely sure but I am certain that will come with more exposure.
+I also found a really cool way in Visual Studio to view all the methods of a particular assembly...
+Or is it a type?
+I am a bit lost on what the technical difference of all this stuff is, but it will come.
+Lastly, I started working withing the String type.